ARM-software/mango/README.md

-# Mango: A parallel black-box optimization library
+# Mango: A parallel hyperparameter tuning library

 **Mango** is a python library for parallel optimization over complex search spaces.
 Currently, Mango is intended to find the optimal hyperparameters for machine learning algorithms.